xrisaD/CI-CDPipeline/README.md

 ## 2. Create a CI/CD with Github Actions

 ### Description:
-Two workflows have been implemented.
+Three workflows have been implemented.
-The first one is call Node.js and starts after a push or a pull request on the main branch.
-It contains two jobs.
-The build and the deploy.
-The build job builds the server while the deploy job deploys it on Heroku.
+The first one is called *onpull-request* and starts after a pull request at the main branch.
+It contains one job which builds and runs the tests.
+The second one is called *onpush* and starts after a push at the main branch.
+It builds, runs the tests and deploy the app on Heroku.
-After the first flow is completed, the Slack Notification flow starts.
-This workflow contains only one job which will be triggered only if the first workflow has failed and will send a Slack message to notify the developers.
+The third one is called *slack-notify*.
+After one of the two flows is completed, the Slack Notification flow starts.
+This workflow contains only one job which will be triggered only if the first workflow has failed and will send a Slack message to notify the developers about the failure.
 ### The Pipeline:
 ![](imgs/pipeline-github-actions.png)
 ### The App: